My Doula Journey

 'Be the change you wish to see in the world''

-I am passionate about women feeling empowered, informed and positive about their birth experience.
+I am passionate about supporting parents to feel empowered, informed and positive about their birth choices and experiences.
 I feel my aim is that every woman will look back on her birth and have no regrets, feel that she did all she could and feel positive about her experience.
 I am also passionate about encouraging parents to think about their fourth trimester, and creating an easier positive supportive experience for parents and baby that is best for their needs.

 I have often felt I wanted to be a midwife (or a herbalist) but obstacles often got in the way.
 By being a doula I can have the best of both worlds, and provide continuity of support throughout pregnancy, birth and in the early days which being a mum of four myself, and with my work back ground in palliative care and HIV support I feel is very important.
 Especially in today's very busy society where most of us don't have the support of family and friends that we need due to the demands of life.